kioni2005/TRC20BABA/README.md

 This migration will allow a better interaction with Tronbaba platorm using smart contracts.

-## Testing the token
+## Testing

-If you want to test our token, please clone this repository and do the following:
+If you want to run tests, please clone this repository and do the following:

 Install Tronbox